juhosa/nodes-bouncing/README.md

 # Bouncing nodes

-I built this to be used as a background in and OBS scene.
+I built this to be used as a background in an OBS scene.

 ## License